 - Aftercare: Having an aftercare program is necessary to prevent addiction relapse.
 You may still undergo one-to-one counseling sessions or visit support groups for accountability.

 The great thing about undergoing a rehabilitation program is that professionals can additionally help you in dealing with the factors that cause addictions.
 Sunshine Behavioral Health offers programs which emphasize stress management.
-By doing this, they are increasing the chances that you can recover from substance abuse while finding healthy ways to cope with stress.
+By doing this, they are increasing the chances that you can recover from substance use disorder while finding healthy ways to cope with stress.

 Stress and addiction should not keep you in bondage.
 You can start a healthier life today by setting yourself free from stress and substance use.
 Don’t hesitate to reach out to us and we can help you take your first step towards recovery.